 When you’re in recovery for an addiction, it is the main focus of your life at that moment.
 That is because addiction is a condition that has an underlying cause, which can be managed and maintained.

 However, when you’re a famous athlete, many people choose not to see your addiction and focus on what makes you famous and that can push you towards relapse.
 Just ask Major League Baseball star, Josh Hamilton.
-At Legacy Freedom, we specialize in helping people with drug rehabilitation in Raleigh NC.
+At Freedom Detox, we specialize in helping people with drug rehabilitation in Charlotte NC.
 Keep reading to learn more.

 From Athlete to Addict to Recovery